-As the global economic crisis continues and the credit crisis and fair value accounting take their toll on banking institutions, creating a likely upsurge in litigation, many will recall the wave of litigation spawned by the Savings and Loan crisis of 1988-1994 (the "S&L crisis").
-The body of law developed during the S&L crisis will provide a ready starting point for this new round of failed financial institution litigation.
-Moreover, there are new developments since the S&L crisis that will also be tested in the coming years.
+As the global economic crisis continues, the effect of the credit crisis and fair value accounting will create a likely upsurge in litigation, reminiscent of the wave of lawsuits spawned by the Savings and Loan crisis of 1988-1994 ("S&L crisis").
+The body of law developed during the S&L crisis provides a ready starting point for this new round of failed financial institution litigation.
+Moreover, new developments since the S&L crisis will also be tested in the coming years.

-The Federal Deposit Insurance Corporation (FDIC) and the Resolution Trust Corporation (RTC) - in their capacity as receivers,2 and the Office of Thrift Supervision (OTS) - in its regulatory capacity - spearheaded much of the S&L litigation.
-The FDIC, RTC and OTS aggressively pursued not only officers and directors of failed banks and thrifts but also various third parties, including audit firms and law firms that provided services to the failed institutions, and sued a then-major investment bank.
-The collapse of Washington Mutual in September - the largest bank failure in U.S. history, as well as the failure of IndyMac in July and several others that followed - may be the beginning of a surge of bank and thrift failures similar to that seen during the S&L crisis.
-Indeed, it may be that as in 1988, a wave of bank and thrift closures are being held back until after the upcoming presidential election.
+The Federal Deposit Insurance Corporation ("FDIC") and the Resolution Trust Corporation ("RTC"), in their capacity as receivers,1 and the Office of Thrift Supervision ("OTS"), in its regulatory capacity, spearheaded much of the S&L litigation.
+The FDIC, RTC, and OTS aggressively pursued officers and directors of failed banks and thrifts, as well as various third parties, including audit firms, law firms, and a then-major investment bank, that provided services to the failed institutions.
+At the height of the S&L crisis, the combined direct and indirect payments by the FDIC and the RTC to outside counsel in 1991 reached over \$700 million.

+The collapse of Washington Mutual in September 2008 represented the largest bank failure in U.S. history;2 added to IndyMac's collapse in July 2008 and the failure of a number of